MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/advanced/exceptions/index.md

 ---
 title: Exceptions in MSAL.NET
-description: "Documentation on exceptions and their handling in MSAL.NET"
+description: Master handling exceptions in MSAL.NET with this comprehensive guide.
+Learn about different types of exceptions, common issues, and how to implement retry policies.
 ---

 # Exceptions in MSAL.NET